bottama/stochastic-asset-pricing-in-continuous-time/README.md

 ### 1. So
 This is the initial stock price.
 Forward stock price simulations take their roots from this initial stock price value.
-We will multiply this initial value with some expressions to get predictions for each of the trading days.
+This initial value is multiplied with some expressions to get predictions for each of the trading days.
 In this case is the closing stock price on October 31, 2020.

 ```python